ColOfAbRiX/role-ripple-solution/README.md

     - One liquidity consumer with 2 currencies
     - No reverse proxy
     - No load balancers
+ * Multiple providers
+    - First liquidity provider with 1 currency
+    - Second liquidity provider with 1 currencies
+    - One liquidity consumer with 2 currencies
+    - No reverse proxy
+    - No load balancers
  * Full production example
     - One redundant liquidity provider (2 instances) with 2 currencies
     - One redundant liquidity consumer (2 instances) with 2 currencies